fluttercommunity/flutter_launcher_icons/README.md

 ### Windows

 - `windows`: Add Windows related configs
-  - `generate`: Specifies weather to generate icons for Windows platform or not
+  - `generate`: Specifies whether to generate icons for Windows platform or not
   - `image_path`: Path to web icon.png
   - `icon_size`: Windows app icon size.
 Icon size should be within this constrains *48<=icon_size<=256, defaults to 48*

 ### MacOS

 - `macos`: Add MacOS related configs
-  - `generate`: Specifies weather to generate icons for MacOS platform or not
+  - `generate`: Specifies whether to generate icons for MacOS platform or not
   - `image_path`: Path to macos icon.png file

 *Note: iOS icons should [fill the entire image](https://stackoverflow.com/questions/26014461/black-border-on-my-ios-icon) and not contain transparent borders.*